sricheta92/sp18-202-avengers/DailyScrum.md

 #### Prateek
 * What I did yesterday -  Worked deliverables
 * What I will do today - Prepare script for the presentation and create a checklist for submission
 * Blocker - No

+#### Kalikalyan
+* What I did yesterday -  I worked on deliverables
+* What I will do today - I will go through the final submission today
+* Blocker - No